N1-San/php-scout/README.md

 # PHP Scout

-**PHP Scout** is a high-performance, production-grade CLI tool designed for senior architects to analyze large-scale PHP and Laravel codebases.
+**PHP Scout** is a high-performance, production-grade CLI tool designed to analyze large-scale PHP and Laravel codebases.
 It uses **Abstract Syntax Tree (AST)** parsing to provide deep insights into code structure and metrics.

 ## Features
 - **Deep Analysis:** Detects classes, methods, and namespaces using `nikic/php-parser`.